Ugochukwu111/Dilux/strategy.md

   Transparency & Clarity.
 Detail the high-yield product clearly and simply.
   Message: A Guaranteed Cash Return.
 Clear Returns, No Uncertainty.
   (Feature the 24% table, define the term/duration, and explain how the return is paid).
+  (Call to action btn to the investment page)

 ## 4. How It Works / Simple Process
   De-risk the process.
 Show the investment journey in 3 easy steps to lower the barrier to entry.